Visnupiriyan-K/Exide-DTSC-Clean-up/README.md

 ---

-## 🧭 Section 2: Applying Project & Product Management
+## 🧭 Applying Project & Product Management

 We adopted a dual approach using **project management methodologies (Scrum)** and **product thinking principles** to build a responsive, scalable, and community-oriented solution.